YinHK-gameDev/unity-learn/art & graphics/textures/texture arrays.md

 and can be sampled in the **shader** with a **texture element index**.

-They are useful for implementing custom **terrain** rendering systems or other special effects where you need an efficient way of accessing many textures of the same size and format.
+They are useful for implementing custom **terrain** rendering systems or other special effects where you need an efficient way of accessing many textures of the **same size and format**.

 ### Platform Support